prjseal/Our.Umbraco.HealthChecks/README.md

 If you are looking to contribute a HealthCheck - here are a few suggestions!
 Feel free to contribute suggestions too.

+Go to the [issues page](https://github.com/prjseal/Our.Umbraco.HealthChecks/issues) to suggest checks and see the checks up for grabs

 ### Check for TLS 1.2 or later

 ### Check whether examine rebuild on start is off